 - Tools for 5S

-5S is a systematic form of visual management utilizing everything from floor tape, to operations manuals, that are not just about cleanliness or organization, but created to maximize efficiency and profit.
-It is a framework that emphasizes the use of a specific mindset and tools to create efficiency and value.
+5S is a systematic form of visual management utilizing everything from floor tape to operations manuals.
+It is not just about cleanliness or organization; it is also about maximizing efficiency and profit.
+5S is a framework that emphasizes the use of a specific mindset and tools to create efficiency and value.
 It involves observing, analyzing, collaborating, and searching for waste and also involves the practice of removing waste.

 5S includes five terms that all start with the letter “S.”

 5S, sometimes referred to as 5s or Five S, refers to five Japanese terms used to describe the steps of the 5S system of visual management.
 Each term starts with an S. In Japanese, the five S’s are Seiri, Seiton, Seiso, Seiketsu, and Shitsuke.
 In English, the five S’s are translated as Sort, Set in Order, Shine, Standardize, and Sustain.

 There are five key practices involved in 5S.
 They are as follows:

 |Seiri||Sort||Sort through materials, keeping only the essential items needed to complete tasks.
 (This action involves going through all the contents of a workspace to determine which are needed and which can be removed.
 Everything that is not used to complete a work process should leave the work area.)|